Managing Veeam for VCF as a Service

 Backup data storage and encryption

-When you decide to use the Veeam self-service portal to create backup jobs, identify which VM instances from any virtual data center in the organization participate in the backup job.
-Those backups are stored in the organizations SOBR.
+When the new dedicated SOBR is available, use the Veeam self-service portal to create backup jobs and identify which VM instances from any virtual data center in the organization participate in the backup job.
+Those backups are stored in the organization SOBR.

-You can manage (restore or delete) backups in the Veeam self-service portal.
+You can restore or delete backups in the Veeam self-service portal.
 All backups are deleted if a virtual organization is deleted.

 IBM policy for data protection with Veeam